 Is it a report of a new five signups, or does the professional state that signups have doubled?
 Both are mathematically correct, but there is an exciting spin to the latter which may be making it look more significant than it truly is.

 The Real Warriors and Okay 2 Talk Campaigns

 A review of both campaigns revealed good attention to detail.
 Both campaigns seemed to be rather carefully planned.

 In particular, Real Warriors should have remembered that dissemination does not equal communication.
 After all, the distributed campaign materials could have gone right into the trash.
-Without some demonstrated actions (yes, the campaign’s stated goal was awareness, but it could only really be measured with some form of observable action), Real Warriors seems more like a lot of paper redistribution.
+Yes, the campaign’s stated goal was awareness.
+But the campaign can only really measure it with some form of observable action.
+Without some demonstrated actions, Real Warriors seems more like a lot of paper redistribution.

 The two campaigns have similar goals, and both have the valiant ideal of helping the mentally ill.
 But it’s only OK 2 Talk which is showing objective and relevant results.

 For the Institute for Life Sciences Collaboration, deciding what to measure, and to make sure it is being accurately measured, are important steps to take.
 It is pretty easy to count website visitors using Google Analytics or the like.
 But a better measurement is actual engagement like blog comments, Facebook comments and shares, and LinkedIn comments.
 This will tie directly to awareness objectives.